Procedure Guide ·Spay ·2026

 What to Expect

-Your cat will be dropped off in the morning and typically goes home the same day.
+Drop-off in the morning; same-day discharge.
 Pre-surgical bloodwork may be recommended.
-The surgery itself takes 20-30 minutes.
-Your cat will be groggy from anesthesia for the first 12-24 hours.
-An e-collar prevents licking the incision.
-A follow-up visit checks healing at 10-14 days.
+Surgery takes 20-30 minutes.
+Your cat will be groggy for 12-24 hours.
+An e-collar prevents licking the incision; follow-up at 10-14 days checks healing.
 Most cats go home the same day

 Cost Breakdown - $200-$400